- by Severi Tikkala

 How file systems make a difference in EDRs

 There’s an issue with these tried-but-true file systems, however.
 They were designed for decades-old hard disk drive (HDD) memory technology.
 And as I explained above, modern cars use flash memory technology in the EDR.
 Flash memory has some unique challenges, such as degradation over time.
 As it turns out, the file system can play a large role in flash memory degradation.
-Especially for Linux-based EDR systems, we recommend a flash-friendly file system that reduces the factors leading up to memory degradation, such as Tuxera Flash File System.
+Especially for Linux-based EDR systems, we recommend a flash-friendly file system that reduces the factors leading up to memory degradation, such as Fusion File Share by Tuxera (formerly Tuxera SMB).

 To sum up, the black box’s reason-to-be is to preserve a very precious cargo according to our modern-day terms: data.
 The file system inside plays a major role in that function – ensuring the data is intact and easily accessible after an incident.
 Once data has been analyzed, we get a broader picture of all the various crash scenarios and conditions, and vehicle performance under those conditions.
 In turn, governments and car manufacturers get valuable information to pass better safety regulations and make safer cars for everyone.